Abelink23/pyIACOB/README.md

 - spec_posproc.py allows the user to perform a post-processing of the input spectra, including the radial velocity correction or the cosmetic defects and cosmic rays removal.

+- spec_classifier.py allows the user to obtain the spectral type and luminosity class from a IACOB spectrum following the models developed in J. E. Gonzalez et al. (2026).

 - models.py contains functions to retrieve either evolutionary tracks or isochrones from different libraries (MIST, Bonn, Geneva...).